antqiu/sonq/README.md

 An app idea that takes any Spotify/YouTube playlist and converts it to a **sonq** playlist, which can be downloaded for free and played without ads.

 Pages include:
--Index
+- Index
--Home Page
+- Home Page
--Sign Up/Sign In
+- Sign Up/Sign In
--Conversions
+- Conversions
--Discovery
+- Discovery
--Playlist
+- Playlist